Everything We Do and Don’t Know About New York’s Reopening Plan

 Racetracks

-Horse-racing tracks and the Watkins Glen International auto-racing track will reopened, without fans, on June 1.
+Horse-racing tracks and the Watkins Glen International auto-racing track reopened, without fans, on June 1.

 Do businesses all know what phase they get to reopen in?